 Credit counseling agencies also help with debt repayment through a Debt Management Program or DMP.
 After agreeing to a repayment plan, the credit counselor will notify creditors of your enrollment and set up an acceptable monthly payment plan that will result in repaying 100% of your credit card balances owed, plus interest at a reduced rate.
 You make one monthly payment to the credit counseling agency, and they will distribute payments to your creditors based on the terms of your debt management plan agreement.

 In addition to your monthly DMP program payments, a credit counseling agency may charge a monthly fee to administer the program.
-Credit Counseling Agencies also receives fees from the credit card issuers for each Debt Management Plan they setup and administer.
+Credit Counseling Agencies also receive fees from the credit card issuers for each Debt Management Plan they set up and administer.
 These fees are referred to as “Fair Share” contributions.

 A Debt Management Program offered through a credit counseling agency can help you pay off debt if you earn enough to repay creditors within five years.
 For this reason, most consumers with lower amounts of credit card debt under $25,000 are best suited to be able to qualify for the program and succeed in completing the full repayment of all balances plus interest charges over the 5-year term.
 You could also benefit from the credit counseling services’ free resources regardless of the final debt-relief path you choose.